 But don’t panic.
 Gallbladder problem may only be temporary.

 By looking at your poo, you can easily tell when the liver-gallbladder pair works in sync.
 When gallbladder is “open for business” and the liver produces enough bile, your stool will have normal brownish color.

 If you see that your stool alternates between pale and normal, suspect gallbladder rather than the liver problem.
 Likely you don’t have issues with bile production or chronic bile deficiency.

 Can lack of bile cause diarrhea?

 Since bile is necessary to digest fats, lack of bile can cause several problems related to fat digestion.
 One of them is diarrhea from accumulation of undigested fat in the stool.

 In fat digestion is a problem, you may also see oily droplets in the toilet.
 It may also produce a foul smell.
 Pale stool and oily droplets are give-away signs of a definite bile deficiency.
 In that case, you would be wise either to stimulate liver to produce more bile, or supplement ox bile.

 High cholesterol caused by gallbladder?

-Normal-colored stools suggest that bile production as well as its release is adequate and high blood cholesterol has different causes.
-Investigate your diet and pay special attention to dietary fiber, because it is dietary fibre that decides what happens to cholesterol after it end up in the poop.
+Investigate your diet and pay special attention to dietary fiber.
+It is the dietary fibre that decides how much cholesterol ends up in the poop.